 Use the Campus map to locate carparks at Bedford Park campus.
 All vehicles parked in these carparks, unless in a loading zone, must display a valid University parking permit or ticket between the hours of 6:00am and 6:00pm.
 University Rules and By-Laws relating to parking apply 24 hours a day, all year round, and an offence against a By-Law relating to traffic or parking may result in a parking fine.
 In general, parking is not permitted on roadways or in any place other than a marked parking space.

 The Parking on campus site provides more information about parking and obtaining a permit, including:

 - VIP permit

-The ergonomic set-up of a workstation website outlines the most comfortable and safe way to set up your workstation furniture.
-The Occupational Health and Safety Unit is able to offer assistance with an ergonomic assessment of workplaces.
-Should you have any difficulties please contact the OHS Unit.
+The ergonomic set-up of a workstation page outlines the most comfortable and safe way to set up your workstation furniture.
+The Work Health and Safety Unit is able to offer assistance with an ergonomic assessment of workplaces.
+Should you have any difficulties please contact the WHS Unit.

-As an equal opportunity employer, the University has a policy to make reasonable adjustments to meet the needs of a person with a disability.
+As an equal opportunity employer, the University has a policy to make reasonable adjustments to meet the needs of staff members with a disability.
 If you have a special requirement, you should advise your supervisor.
 For more information, refer to the Disability Action Plan.

 Computer and Internet

 Please read the IT acceptable use policy which highlights the behaviours expected of all staff members regarding the use of computer hardware, software, data and voice communication systems.
 All staff also need to complete mandatory Information security awareness training.

 You will have access to a computer, phone and appropriate software related to your job role.